UFC Star Jon Jones Bashed On Twitter By UFC Welterweight Fighter

 This past weekend saw a lot go down with the UFC, including Jon Jones becoming active on Twitter and drawing quite a strong reaction from one outspoken MMA fighter.
 On Saturday, Jones emerged on the social media platform to respond to some fans and also show his support for returning MMA star Georges St-Pierre in the UFC 217 main event.
-However, one UFC welterweight contender too exception to seeing Jones tweet out his thoughts this past weekend.
+However, one UFC welterweight contender took exception to seeing Jones tweet out his thoughts this past weekend.

 As Pundit Arena recently reported, Jon Jones took to Twitter to offer a show of support for GSP, but it became a talking point for UFC fighter.
 Jones’ original tweet basically mentioned how he was rooting for St-Pierre in the UFC 217 main event against former champion Michael Bisping.
 Jones told St-Pierre, “you’ve always been one of my biggest inspirations.
 Show the world how great you can be tonight.
 Praying for you.”
 GSP ended up winning his comeback fight after four years away from the Octagon, as he defeated Bisping for the UFC Bantamweight Championship.